home-assistant/home-assistant.io/source/_components/here_travel_time.markdown

 You need to register for an API key by following the instructions [here](https://developer.here.com/documentation/routing/topics/introduction.html?create=Freemium-Basic&keepState=true&step=account).

 HERE offers a Freemium Plan which includes 250.000 free Transactions per month.
-For the Routing API, one transaction equals one request with one starting point (no multistop).
+For the Routing API, one transaction equals one request with one starting point (no multi stop).
 More information can be found [here](https://developer.here.com/faqs#payment-subscription)

 By default HERE will deactivate your account if you exceed the free Transaction limit for the month.
 You can add payment details to reenable your account as described [here](https://developer.here.com/faqs)